owen-pierce/ONeT/README.md

 - "-s" : Start ONeT
 - "-d" : Do not kill existing wireless processes (if running)
 - "-w" : Not implemented

+File Structure:

+ONeT Access stores file in "/etc/ONeT/hotspot" within this directory you will find "config/" and "custom.ini"

+custom.ini : Is used to configure the hotspot SSID, password, interface for WAN, and country. config/ : contains the ".int" files used for LAN interface configuration of wireless or wired interfaces, supporting both with the given options.